stanleygoh/IM4717-web-project/README.md

 Greetings!
 This repository is to archive and document the school project for building a cinema web portal.

-This project is for non-commercial usage only; it is not hosted online other than on this repository.
+This project is for non-commercial usage only.

+This project was compiled and submitted through Oracle VM.

 ## Description

 This is a web design and development project of a hypothetical cinema company.

-This website features an online booking system, structured upon an SQL database.
+This website features an online booking system, structured upon an SQL database

 ## Authors